Take Control of Your Payments and Curb Fraud

 Here are four key takeaways you can use to better protect your organization:

-Amid an increasingly digital society, check fraud via mail theft has surged in the past year.
+Amid an increasingly digital society, check fraud via mail theft has surged in recent years.

-In 2022, there was a large increase in “brazen and successful attempts” at stealing mail from U.S. Postal Service mailboxes, the blue drop boxes found in residential neighborhoods, commercial main streets and in front of your local mini mall.
+These “brazen and successful attempts” at mail interception involve stealing mail from USPS mailboxes, the blue drop boxes found in residential neighborhoods, commercial main streets and in front of your local mini mall.
 Thieves may replicate the keys to these mailboxes to access the mail inside.
 In other instances, mail is fished out of the mailbox or stolen from a building’s mailroom.
 When mail contains a check, whether government, business or personal, the fraudster washes the check, a chemical process that removes ink, and alters the check amount and the name of the payee.
 Then, the fraudster endorses and deposits the stolen check into an account they are soon to close.
 In an organized scheme, they may hire individuals who fit an age, race or gender to make the physical trip into a bank to deposit a fraudulent check, taking on the risk of committing the crime.

 Because this type of fraud attack is both low tech and low cost, it’s appealing to fraudsters.

 Some businesses have moved away from issuing and accepting checks and instead are moving toward digital payments to utilize fraud prevention tools, consolidate systems and boost efficiency.
-Still, three out of four organizations that use checks plan to keep using checks.
-These organizations may believe that using checks is safer than digital payments because of the vulnerabilities to cybercrime, but 63% of organizations reported being the subject of check fraud attempts or attacks in 2022.
-To boot, check fraud has consistently been the payment method most vulnerable to fraud since first surveyed 18 years ago.
+Still, 70% of organizations that use checks plan to keep using checks, primarily because it is a requirement for many small businesses.
+Unfortunately, 65% of organizations reported being the subject of check fraud attempts or attacks in 2023.
+To boot, check fraud has consistently been the payment method most vulnerable to fraud since first surveyed 19 years ago.

 If your organization accepts multiple payment methods, you are vulnerable to multiple fraud methods — but there are ways to mitigate risk.